pfrazee/ssbmail/README.md

 #### Recipient authentication

-MX uses a [web of trust](https://en.wikipedia.org/wiki/Web_of_trust) to authenticate users.
+SSBMail uses a [web of trust](https://en.wikipedia.org/wiki/Web_of_trust) to authenticate users.
 Users follow each other's SSB logs to form a "cryptographic social network."
 The follows are broadcasted publicly on user logs, for everyone to see.
 Confidence in identities is created by aggregating positive signals (follows, "verifications") and negative signals (flags) from the user's social graph.

 #### Explicit following

-MX only allows users that you follow to message you.
+SSBMail only allows users that you follow to message you.
 This stops spam from reaching your inbox.

 #### "Pub" dumb servers

-MX runs on the user device, not on a web host.
+SSBMail runs on the user device, not on a web host.
 This is to protect the encryption keys.
 It also lets us have offline operation, and better performance in some cases.